 It is a wonderful location from which to explore the East Neuk of Fife by car, bicycle or on foot.
 Whatever time of year you decide to come you will receive a warm and friendly welcome.

 Once a prosperous fishing village it is now very popular with tourists.
-Its architecture is dominated by pantiled roofs, brightly coloured cottages and outside staircases.
+Its architecture is dominated by pantile roofs, brightly coloured cottages and outside staircases.
 A 750 year old church watches over the village and the windmill of St. Monans, dating back to1780, is about a 10 minute walk along the coastal path towards Pittenweem.

 The Royal Burgh of Elie & Earlsferry is located c.
 20 minutes drive from St. Andrews and has been a very popular holiday destination since the late 19th.
 Century.
 It has beautiful, award winning, sandy beaches and has something to offer family members of every generation from golf, tennis, bowls to watersports.

-There are several good eating places within the village, and for those wishing to picnic there are several shops offering great local produce.
+There are several good eating places within the village, and for those wishing to picnic there are shops offering great local produce.

 The story of Robinson Crusoe was (rumour has it in the local fishing community) based on the experiences of Alexander Selkirk, who was born and brought up in Lower Largo.
 There is a statue of ’Robinson Crusoe’ aka Alexander Selkirk in the village.